BIRSBiointegration/whitePaper/manuscript.md

 protocol, and date of technical processing.
 Figure {@fig:spatialExpt} shows how this class can incorporate results of a seqFISH experiment.

-![Left: SpatialExperiment class design schematic.
-Right:  Combination of SpatialExperiment and SingleCellExperiment instances into a MultiAssayExperiment.](images/fusedDataStructures.png){#fig:spatialExpt}
+![Left: Combination of seqFISH-based SpatialExperiment and SingleCellExperiment instances into a MultiAssayExperiment.
+Right: details of the SpatialExperiment class design.](images/fusedDataStructures.png){#fig:spatialExpt}

-(More fodder-AS)

-**Key points:**
-1) What do we want to store and share?
-Data object vs analysis object.
-How would the design change based on what is stored?
-2) Do we need a flexible, universal framework (e.g. MAE) or an experiment class for every possible combination of modalities or technologies?
-3) Do we have adequate data representation for all “assays”?

-   - Multi-modal single cell data may consist of multi-assay measurements from the same cell (e.g. CITE-seq, sci-CAR) or integration of multi-assay measurements from distinct cells from the same or distinct starting samples.
+Multi-modal single cell data may consist of multi-assay measurements from the same cell (e.g. CITE-seq, sci-CAR) or integration of multi-assay measurements from distinct cells from the same or distinct starting samples.
 A sample here refers to the biological specimen of origin (tissue A from individual X).
-A data container for a multi assay analysis must hold
+The MultiAssayExperiment class includes
    1) Assay slots containing variables or features from multiple modalities (e.g. gene expression units from scRNA-seq and protein units from sc-proteomics).
 In some cases, the feature may be multidimensional (e.g. spatial coordinates, locations of eQTLs).
-   2) Observations or cell identities
-   3) Metadata for sample of origin for the individual cells, e.g. study, center, phenotype, perturbation.
+   2) Metadata for sample of origin for the individual cells, e.g. study, center, phenotype, perturbation.
-   4) A map between the different assays to enable analysis
+   3) A map between the different assays to enable analysis

-   - The MAE is such a Bioconductor container for overlapping observations, and may serve as a starting point for further expansion.
-Besides the primary data elements for storing “data objects”, the summarizedExperiment class offers attributes and Methods for storing results of analysis, as an “analysis object”.
-      - While common assays such as RNA-seq and ATAC-seq have well-defined data representations (e.g. transcript names), data representation need to be defined newer assays, which may need multiple dimensions for adequate definition (e.g. x, y, z coordinates for images).
+Of note:
       - The observations of different modalities may not be directly comparable (e.g. RNA may be measured from individual cells but spatial transcriptomics may cover a few cells in the matched area).
       - In the absence of universal standards, the metadata may vary from analysis to analysis.
       - It is crucial that data containers use consistent assay access methods (possibly through methods inheritance. e.g. from `SummarizedExperiment`).
 This will ensure less redundancy in development process and allow powerful implementation strategies.

-(Note, standard BioC container/class terms may not be correctly used.
-End of fodder - AS)

 * Serializations and data access methods for
     * spatial transcriptomics
     * scNMT-seq ...

-### Scalability strategies

-#### An overview of our suggested approach for compilation of the hackathon contributions
-The contributed challenge analyses as well as the used datasets may be collated into software packages which include their specific dependencies.
-In such a setting, the analysis packages can simply use the corresponding dataset package(s) as a dependency.
-Additionally, if the challenge datasets have undergone preprocessing it is essential that all the preprocessing steps are outlined and made available in the dataset packages.
-This will facilitate transparency and analysis reproducibility, as well as allow Continuous Integration (CI) of the analyses and preprocessing changes and Continuous Delivery (CD) of the analysis reports.
-The CI/CD workflow may also be automated on a hosted server and containerized reports can be generated for enhanced efficiency and portability, respectively.

 ### Reducing barriers to interpretable visualizations
 Color is a powerful data visualization tool that helps representing the different dimensions of our increasingly complex and rich scientific data.